Borden Chase: Red River

 Chase received great critical acclaim for Red River (1948), where he contributed to the screenplay, based on his novel Blazing Guns on the Chisholm Trail.
 Directed by Howard Hawks and starring Wayne and Montgomery Clift, the film was a huge success and earned Chase an Academy Award nomination as well as a $50,000 fee.

 For most of the 1950s Chase worked on Westerns.
 He was one of many writers on the Errol Flynn saga Montana (1950).
 More notable was Winchester '73 (1950), directed by Mann and starring James Stewart.
 He also wrote The Great Jewel Robber (1950) for Warners.
 At Universal, Chase worked on the script for the remake of Iron Man (1951), a boxing film.
 He wrote another Western for Mann and Stewart, Bend of the River (1952), and did Lone Star (1952) for Clark Gable at MGM; MGM paid $60,000 for his story for the latter.
+That film was directed by Vincent Sherman who Chase said "was the only one [director] who destroyed a picture of mine completely."

 Chase wrote The World in His Arms (1952), a sailing adventure, for Raoul Walsh at Universal.
 He did something in a similar vein, Sea Devils (1953), based on a Victor Hugo novel.
 Chase did a south seas adventure tale for Burt Lancaster, His Majesty O'Keefe (1954) which involved him going on location to Fiji.

 He returned to Westerns with Rails Into Laramie (1954), with John Payne; The Far Country (1954) for Mann and Stewart; Vera Cruz (1954) for Lancaster and director Robert Aldrich; and Man Without a Star (1955) for King Vidor and Kirk Douglas.
 He did some uncredited writing on Mutiny on the Bounty (1962) and wrote Gunfighters of Casa Grande (1964).
 Chase's final movie credits include A Man Called Gannon (1968) (a remake of Man Without a Star) and Backtrack!
 (1969) (a theatrical release of his 1965 The Virginian episode "We've Lost a Train", which was the backdoor pilot for the 1965–67 series Laredo).